HzaCode/ChemInformant/CONTRIBUTING.md

 ### Code Style

 - ChemInformant follows the **PEP 8** style guide.
 - We use **Black** for automatic code formatting.
-Before committing your changes, please run Black:
+Before committing your changes, please run Black to format your code:
   ```bash
   black .
   ```